-As the major feature of this economy is vertical trade, we first investigate how the structural parameters governing vertical trade affect the composition of optimal currency basket.
+As the major feature of this economy is vertical trade, we first investigate how the structural parameters governing vertical trade affect the composition of the optimal currency basket.
 The first parameter is θ , the elasticity of input substitution in the traded firm's production.
-Given the dollar/RMB exchange rate volatility, if the elasticity of input substitution is big, then the fluctuation of the domestic currency against the input currency will lead to a volatile demand for input, especially for local labor.
-So when θ is big, the benefits of cost stability is bigger.
-In other words, the benefits of the RMB peg is bigger.
-This can
+Given the dollar/RMB exchange rate volatility, if the elasticity of input substitution is high, then the fluctuation of the domestic currency against the input currency will lead to a volatile demand for input, especially for local labor.
+So when θ is large, the benefits of cost stability are higher.
+In other words, the benefits of the RMB peg are higher.
+This can be illustrated by the first row of Figure 4: when θ increases, the RMB peg implies more stable labor demand and consumption than the dollar peg.
+Therefore, the economy has an incentive to stabilize the exchange rate against the input currency when θ increases.
+That is, more weight should be put on the input currency in the optimal currency basket.
+From Table 3 we can see that the welfare results confirms our finding from Figure 4.